Lanes with eucalyptus trees on each side of the road will welcome you in Bundi, a warm Indian city in a green valley in Rajasthan.

 Climb up the Taragarh Fort hill

-Like any fort in Rajasthan, India, the Taragarh fort in Bundi is situated on a elevated position.
+Like any other fort in Rajasthan, India, the Taragarh fort in Bundi is situated on an elevated position.
 Whilst the higher level used to come in handy for strategic reasons, nowadays it’s just nice for good views.
+The strategic elevated position can also be seen at the Jodhpur Fort or the Kumbhalgarh Fort.

 As Bundi is located by hills and because the Taragarh fort is located on a flank on one of those hills, you can do a nice hike here where you’ll get to the top of the Fort hill